 Gianluca Torregrossa, MD

-Department of Cardiothoracic Surgery, Mount Sinai Hospital, New York, USA
+Department of Cardiothoracic Surgery, Mount Sinai Hospital, New York, NY, USA

 Dr Gianluca Torregrossa graduated from the University of Padua Italy cum laude and distinguished medal honor in 2006.
 His involvement and passion for cardiac surgery begin since the medical school with a research internship on heart valve tissue engineering accomplished in Italy and at Harefield Hospital Cardiac Centre in London.

 After been graduated as cardiac surgeon at University of Padua, under the direction of Prof Gino Gerosa, dr. Torregrossa spents 9 months in Sudan working for the NGO EMERGENCY, providing cardiac surgery to a large Sub Saharan population of children/young adults focusing on congenital heart disease and surgery for rheumatic valves.
 During this experience he developed a deep interest on complex repair valve surgery and valve reconstruction.
 He decided to gain additional experience and expertise in the field of valve surgery completing a 3 years advanced fellowship at the Department of Cardiothoracic surgery at Mount Sinai Hospital in New York City under the direction of Dr David Adams.